Leading and lagging HSE indicators in the processing industry

 HSE (Health, Safety and Environment) Performance is a hot item in industry.
 Great gains can still be made in this area in terms of knowledge and experience.

-That is is why iBanx HSE organized a workshop entitled "HSE performance measurably better" on 25 June 2009.
+That is is why iBanx HSE organized a workshop entitled "HSE performance measurably better" in 2009.
 45 representatives of 26 companies gathered together to share insights about the use of performance indicators for HSE purposes.
 This workshop constituted the kick-off for a project which sees iBanx HSE continuing to advance the development of this vital discipline.
 This article provides an update on our ongoing project to promote the industry-wide sharing of knowledge on HSE performance indicators.
-And you can also read how you can get involved. p>
+And you can also read how you can get involved.

 The workshop started by taking stock of the companies that currently measure their HSE performance and the problems they encounter in this process.
 It was found that lots of companies use indicators, mainly to gauge the end results of the safety processes (lagging) such as LTIs.
 The participants wondered whether they were using the right indicators to ensure optimal safety performance (‘you measure, but incidents continue to occur’) and whether human behaviour could be taken on board in the indicators.
 One point that was made loud and clear was that the applied indicators must accurately reflect shop floor reality, i.e. ‘what is actually happening on the ground’.
 Indicators must not be developed from an ivory tower perspective.